nikolicmaoo/HelloWorld/README.md

-Made with HTML, CSS, JavaScript and PHP
+Made with HTML, CSS, JavaScript and PHP.

 It's still in progress